 Advanced Applied Examples

-Take the first step towards using data
+Taking the first step towards the use of data

 Sources: